FabianAngelesCS/FabianAngelesCS/README.md

 ## 👨‍💻 About Me

-I'm a **Full Stack Developer** based in **Oaxaca, Mexico** 🇲🇽, passionate about designing and building scalable software solutions that adapt to business needs.
-My experience spans both **backend development** and **frontend implementation**, allowing me to deliver systems that are not only efficient but also user-friendly and maintainable.
+I'm a **Full Stack Developer** with a strong focus on **backend development**, based in **Oaxaca, Mexico** 🇲🇽.
+I'm passionate about building scalable software solutions that solve real business problems.
+My experience designing APIs, optimizing databases, and implementing clean architectures allows me to deliver systems that are efficient, maintainable, and user-friendly.

 Currently working at **123Sourcing** (4PL Logistics Company), where I develop and maintain internal logistics systems for shipment tracking, inventory management, and billing.

-### 🎯 What Drives Me
+### 🎯 What I Do
-- Writing **clean, maintainable code** following best practices
+- Design and build **scalable backend architectures**
-- Building **scalable backend architectures**
+- Develop **REST APIs** and optimize database performance
-- Proposing and implementing **UX and backend improvements**
+- Refactor legacy code applying **Clean Code** and **Design Patterns**
-- Collaborating in **Agile/Scrum teams**
+- Build **real-time dashboards** for data-driven decisions
-- Continuously learning **software architecture** and design patterns
+- Collaborate with cross-functional teams in **Agile/Scrum** environments

-### 🌟 Key Achievement
+### 🚀 Currently Learning
-✨ **Proposed and implemented organizational restructuring that reduced workflow processing time by 50%** through role definition and task optimization
+Expanding my expertise in **software architecture** to design enterprise-level solutions that are reliable, scalable, and maintainable.

 ---